igorw/weblog/posts/2012-11-09-scaling-silex.md

 The distinction that I want to make here is that Symfony2 has conventions.
 It has a pre-defined directory structure, config files, front controllers.
-All of these conventions are very explicit and will most likely be consistent in most Symfony2 projects.
+All of these conventions are very explicit and will most likely be consistent across most Symfony2 projects.

 There are many good reasons to have these kind of conventions.
 The main one is human scale.
 When you have many developers working on the same code base, you